Poikilos/pypicolcd/README.md

 ## Developer Notes
+* Stripe caches (_s_cache) is a dict of dicts of list of bytes where each byte is a vertical stripe of 8 pixels (cached this way since device writes that way)
 * To get font rect (for graphics type devices only), try something like
 ```python
 last_rect = picolcd.draw_text(